 7. Perform a low-key home inspection

-8. Make notes, take photos and videos
+8. Make notes and take photos and videos

 9. Check out the other homebuyers